Shader Frameworks Overview

 Available Frameworks

-You may ask yourself, why there is a need for domain specific frameworks, when it all boils down to the generation of GLSL shaders.
-But each of the different frameworks tackles a specific domain and offers features that would not be possible on one generic framework.
+You may wonder why there is a need for domain-specific frameworks when it ultimately comes down to the generation of GLSL shaders.
+However, each of the different frameworks addresses a specific domain and provides features that would not be achievable with a single generic framework.
+The following GLSL based frameworks are available in MeVisLab:

 • SoShader (surface rendering)